complexphoton/MESTI.m/mumps/linux/README.md

 ### GNU compilers collection

 The compilation of MUMPS requires both C and Fortran compilers.
-Both C and Fortran compliers should be included in GNU Compiler Collection (GCC), which should be installed in the cluster.
+Both C and Fortran compliers are  included in GNU Compiler Collection (GCC), which should be installed in the cluster.

-It typically that users in clusters have default GCC, you can check it by
+It is common that GCC is loaded by default on a cluster.
+You can type
 ```shell
 gcc -v
 ```
-Then you can see the details of your GCC.
+to see if GCC is available.

-If you do not have default GCC, in Lmod module system, it can be done by typing
+If GCC is not loaded, you can load it on a Lmod module system by typing
 ```shell
 module load gcc
 ```